satorumurmur/bibi/README.md

 This is recommended.
 It accelarates reading experience of your readers, and is more compatible with many browsers.

-1. Upload `bib` directory to your web server.
+1. Upload `bib` directory into some directory on your web server.
 2. Unzip an EPUB book,
     1. Change the file extension from `.epub` to `.zip` (`BOOKNAME.epub` -> `BOOKNAME.zip`), and
     2. Unzip the file with some tool.
-3. Upload the unzipped folder `BOOKNAME` to `bib/bookshelf` directory, and
+3. Upload the unzipped folder `BOOKNAME` into `bib/bookshelf` directory, and
-4. Access to `http://your.web.site/bib/i/?book=BOOKNAME` by your browser. (note that it has no extension)
+4. Access to `http://your.web.site/somewhere/bib/i/?book=BOOKNAME` by your browser. (note that it has no extension)
 5. Or embed code below into your blog entry or other webpages, and visit the entry.

 ````